snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 	<img src="images/spss/factor-pu.png"/>
 </p>

-The chart above denotes how SPSS extracted the factors using a quality score called an Eigenvalue.
-The components with high Eigenvalues are likely to represent significant underlying factors.
-Traditionally, we want to look for a minimum eigen value of at least 1 while anything lower wouldn’t constitute as real trait underlying the component or question.
+The chart above denotes how SPSS extracted the factors using a quality score called an eigenvalue.
+The components with high eigenvalues are likely to represent significant underlying factors.
+Traditionally, we want to look for a minimum eigenvalue of at least 1 while anything lower wouldn’t constitute as real trait underlying the component or question.
 We can look at the scree plot below to visualize the cutoff between strong and weak factors.
 In the case of perceived usefulness, there is only two strong factors to consider.

 <p align="center">
 	<img src="images/spss/factor-pu-scree.png"width="350" height="250"/><img src="images/spss/factor-pu-mat.png"width="350" height="550"/>